open-metadata/docs-collate/content/connectors/database/db2/index.md

 - **database**: Database of the data source.
 - **Host and Port**: Enter the fully qualified hostname and port number for your DB2 deployment in the Host and Port field.

+{% note %}
-Note: In case you are using Db2 for IBM i, then from advanced config you need choose the `ibmi` scheme.
+If you are using DB2 for IBM i:

+- From advanced config you need to chose `ibmi` scheme
+- In Host and Port you should not add the Port Number.
+{% /note %}

-{% partial file="/connectors/database/advanced-configuration.md" /%}
+{% partial file="/v1.5/connectors/database/advanced-configuration.md" /%}

 {% /extraContent %}

-{% partial file="/connectors/test-connection.md" /%}
+{% partial file="/v1.5/connectors/test-connection.md" /%}

-{% partial file="/connectors/database/configure-ingestion.md" /%}
+{% partial file="/v1.5/connectors/database/configure-ingestion.md" /%}

-{% partial file="/connectors/ingestion-schedule-and-deploy.md" /%}
+{% partial file="/v1.5/connectors/ingestion-schedule-and-deploy.md" /%}

 {% /stepsContainer %}

-{% partial file="/connectors/troubleshooting.md" /%}
+{% partial file="/v1.5/connectors/troubleshooting.md" /%}

-{% partial file="/connectors/database/related.md" /%}
+{% partial file="/v1.5/connectors/database/related.md" /%}